>>> def simple_coroutine(): # (1)

 In contrast with generators, coroutines are usually data consumers, not producers.

-is a control flow device that can be used to implement cooperative multitasking:
+Regardless of the flow of data, yield is a control flow device that can be used to implement cooperative multitasking:

 each coroutine yields control to a central scheduler so that other coroutines can be activated.